pnuu/fmiopendata/wfs.md

         * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
 Default value is UTC.

+## Monthly water level and temperature observations of 30-year normal period.

+Monthly water level and temperature observations of 30-year normal period 1991 - 2020.
+Notice that there is only data at the begin of each month of the first year of the period.
+By default data is returned from 15 locations.
+The data is returned in multipointcoverage format.

+* Query ID: `fmi::observations::mareograph::monthly::30year::multipointcoverage`
+* Available arguments:
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+By default all parameters will be returned.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * bbox
+        * Bounding box of area for which to return data.
+        * Bounding box of area for which to return data (lon,lat,lon,lat).
+For example 21,61,22,62
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Hanko).
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * maxlocations
+        * Amount of locations
+        * How many observation stations are fetched around queried locations.
+Note that stations are only searched with 50 kilometers radius around the location.
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * timezone
+        * Time zone
+        * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
+Default value is UTC.

+## Monthly water level and temperature observations of 30-year normal period.

+Monthly water level and temperature observations of 30-year normal period 1991 - 2020.
+Notice that there is only data at the begin of each month of the first year of the period.
+By default data is returned from 15 locations.
+The data is returned in simple feature format.

+* Query ID: `fmi::observations::mareograph::monthly::30year::simple`
+* Available arguments:
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+By default all parameters will be returned.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * bbox
+        * Bounding box of area for which to return data.
+        * Bounding box of area for which to return data (lon,lat,lon,lat).
+For example 21,61,22,62
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Hanko).
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * maxlocations
+        * Amount of locations
+        * How many observation stations are fetched around queried locations.
+Note that stations are only searched with 50 kilometers radius around the location.
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * timezone
+        * Time zone
+        * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
+Default value is UTC.

+## Monthly water level and temperature observations of 30-year normal period.

+Monthly water level and temperature observations of 30-year normal period 1991 - 2020.
+Notice that there is only data at the begin of each month of the first year of the period.
+By default data is returned from 15 locations.
+The data is returned in timevaluepair format.

+* Query ID: `fmi::observations::mareograph::monthly::30year::timevaluepair`
+* Available arguments:
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+By default all parameters will be returned.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * bbox
+        * Bounding box of area for which to return data.
+        * Bounding box of area for which to return data (lon,lat,lon,lat).
+For example 21,61,22,62
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Hanko).
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * maxlocations
+        * Amount of locations
+        * How many observation stations are fetched around queried locations.
+Note that stations are only searched with 50 kilometers radius around the location.
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * timezone
+        * Time zone
+        * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
+Default value is UTC.

 ## Mareograph Water Temperature Monthly Statistical Values

 Monthly water temperature average, minimum and maximum from 14 locations.
 By default, the data is returned from last 12 months.
 The data is retuned in multi point coverage format.